officelifehq/docs/docs/documentation/manage/employee-management.md

 An Employee is one of the core concepts of OfficeLife.
 It represents a human who works at a company.

 In OfficeLife, an employee is not necessarily linked to a user.
 It’s really important to understand this.
 A user can have two different accounts in two different companies, with the same user account.
-This is because when a user creates an account in OfficeLife, he can actually join an existing company or create a new one.
+This is because when a user creates an account in OfficeLife, (s)he can actually join an existing company or create a new one.

 A user is someone who has access to OfficeLife, and when he’s inside his account, he’s an employee.
 However, an employee has to be created inside OfficeLife by a user.